umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 Does an error appear where the tool says: "Unable to connect to the remote server", but you can still add the clone Url?
 You then need to allow the UaaS.cmd through your firewall/antivirus.

-If you haven't cloned the repository before or don't have a [git credentials manager](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) installed you will be asked to enter the username and password for the Umbraco Cloud Project.
-These are the same credentials as you use to access the Portal and the Umbraco backoffice.
+If you haven't cloned the repository before, you will be asked to enter the username and password for the Umbraco Cloud Project.
+This also happens if you do not have a [git credentials manager](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) installed.
+In both cases, use the credentials you use to access the Portal and the Umbraco backoffice.

 ![cmd clone](images/cmd-clone.png)